 As a result of the spread of the coronavirus (COVID-19) in Mexico and around the world, Vesta successfully maintained during 2020 the disciplined execution of strategies, which included rapidly adapting to the current environment and providing temporary relief to clients supported by strong relationships and its strong knowledge of the market.
 This allowed Vesta to quickly and timely identify emerging trends and seize new business opportunities.
-As part of negotiations with clients during 2020.
-Vesta only granted deferral of leases payments for those tenants who met certain strict criteria, focusing that decision on long-term growth.
-In total, there were 43 deferral agreements that represented approximately \$5.5 million, of which 84% were recovered during the second half of 2020 and 16% were recovered during 2021; agreements and payments have been fulfilled.
-It is important to note that, as of September 30, 2020, 95% of Vesta's tenants had reached pre-crisis operating levels and, at the end of the year, all are at normal levels.
+As part of negotiations with clients during 2020, Vesta only granted deferral of leases payments for those tenants who met certain strict criteria, focusing that decision on long-term growth.
+In total, there were 43 deferral agreements that represented approximately a \$5.5 million operating lease receivable, of which 84% were recovered during the second half of 2020 and 16% were recovered during 2021; agreements and payments have been fulfilled.
+It is important to note that, as of September 30, 2021, 95% of Vesta's tenants had reached pre-crisis operating levels and, at the end of the year, all are at normal levels.
 During 2021 Vesta did not grant additional deferrals to tenants.
 The economic trends of the real estate market in Mexico, and specifically the industrial real estate market, were not materially affected by the pandemic.
 See Note 9 "Investment Properties" for further details.
-Finally, from an internal point of view, Vesta continued with its surveillance measures and cost reduction, review of contracts with non-essential third parties and constant monitoring of its performance.
+Finally, from an internal point of view, Vesta continued with its surveillance measures and cost reduction, review of contracts with nonessential third parties and constant monitoring of its performance.

-On April 23, 2021, a mandatory federal decree was published in Mexico where various labor and tax regulations were modified in order to generally prohibit the subcontracting of personnel and establish the rules under which specialized services may be subcontracted.
-During 2021, the Entity completed all the necessary corporate actions to approve the adjustments to the constitutive documents of the Entity and its subsidiaries, in order to adjust them to what it is established in the current legal framework; Likewise, it took all previous actions to implement the administrative changes necessary to fully comply with the terms of the new legal framework on the beginning of its term.
+On April 23, 2021, a mandatory federal decree was published in Mexico where various labor and tax regulations were modified to generally prohibit the subcontracting of personnel and establish the rules under which specialized services may be subcontracted.
+During 2021, the Entity completed all the necessary corporate actions to approve the adjustments to the constitutive documents of the Entity and its subsidiaries, in order to adjust them to what it is established in the current legal framework; likewise, it took all previous actions to implement the administrative changes necessary to fully comply with the terms of the new legal framework on the beginning of its term; there was no impact on the Consolidated Financial Statements as of and for the period ended December 31, 2021 derived from these actions.